 The first thing I need to stress here is what Entreq cables focus on (or more importantly what they don’t focus on).
 They do not present themselves as a vivid, up front and “in your face” warts and all cable, like some well known brands do.
-They major on focus, poise and the natural presentation of music without any grain or harshness.

 So, if you are looking for major excitement with big dynamics then Entreq possibly isn’t for you, but if you put value on your systems ability to naturally recreate musical presentation with accuracy, focus and poise with superb texture and coherency, you’ll find Entreq to be a truly addictive experience.

 The vast majority of Entreq Infinity Interconnects (be it analogue, USB, RJ45 or Digital) now come included with hard wired ground cables which are all 0.55m long by default.
 A large number of cables also come included with a ground box as well, be it a Primer Box or the slightly larger Diskon box.
 It is only the top of the range cables that do not come included with ground cables and a ground box so you can mix and match to your requirements to optimise performance at this level.